 At a meeting of a senior-focused group here in Portland, during various discussions about innovation and aging well, one phrase stood out:

 Things are too often designed for seniors, not with seniors.

-This struck a chord, so we made the critical decision to take a participatory-design approach.
-This means that we specifically design all of our activities in collaboration with our users: folks living with dementia.
+This struck a chord, so we made the critical decision to take a “participatory-design” approach.
+This means that we specifically design all of our activities in collaboration with our users: people living with dementia.
 And, because of their specific needs, we also work closely with caregivers, as well as memory care professionals and experts.